 Anything we need to be looking out for in the near future?

-We are still working on the next collections, we are looking for our next destination for a next video.
-But above all our objective, after the last few strange years, is to go and meet our customers in other countries by making pop up stores in different countries and in the world including Germany.
+We are still working on the next collections; we are looking for our next destination for the next video.
+But above all, after the last few strange years, our objective is to go and meet our customers in other countries by making pop-up stores in different countries and the world, including Germany.